 Northwestern requires all students to have HTH health insurance coverage for the period of time they are studying and traveling abroad.
 Learn about this requirement.
 HTH Global Health staff can help you prepare for your program by answering questions about importing prescription medications or pre-arranging for needed or known treatment, such as allergy shots or therapy/counseling.

 Get a medical examination before departure

-We strongly recommend that you have a medical examination before you leave especially if you are taking prescription medication or are in regular treatment for a pre-existing condition.
+Especially if you are taking prescription medication or are in regular treatment for a pre-existing condition, we strongly recommend that you have a medical examination before you leave.
 To maximize the effectiveness of your appointment, take a copy of your program information as well as a printout of the CDC requirements for your program location.
 An illness could negatively affect your experience abroad, so it’s best to take care of pre-existing conditions before you go.

 Disclose and plan for pre-existing conditions

-It’s important to disclose any pre-existing conditions, past or current treatment or medications on your NU health assessment form and/or to your Program Director so they can help you continue treatment abroad.
+It’s important to disclose any pre-existing conditions as well as past or current treatment or medications on your NU health assessment form, to HTH, and/or to your Program Director so they can help you continue treatment abroad.
 Read our suggestions for dealing with mental health conditions.

 Know how to access health services, both for non-emergency routine care and emergencies.
 If you do need to seek medical treatment while abroad, make sure to request and keep any medical records and receipts for the treatment, as you may need to submit them to HTH for reimbursement.
 HTH claim forms are available on the HTH or Office of Risk Management websites.

 Do not use drugs and use good judgment if you consume alcohol